 Here we go with the first traveller of 2020!
-Kariss Ainsworth is the mind behind Shy, Strange, Manic – a colourful travel, London and theatre blog where she shares her adventures, finds and fails with the readers.
-She loves learning something new and discovering the amazing, the colourful and bizarre across the world.
+Kariss Ainsworth is the mind behind Shy, Strange, Manic – a colourful journey, London and theatre blog where she shares her adventures, finds and fails with the readers.
+She loves learning something new and discovering the amazing, colourful and bizarre across the world.

 Midlands traveller: Talk a bit about yourself

 Kariss Ainsworth: When I’m not travelling, I work a 9-5 in book publishing so obviously I adore reading and collecting books.
 I also volunteer year-round for Pride in London as the Deputy Director of Community Engagement so that certainly keeps me busy.

 Outside of that I love exploring London, there’s always more of this city to see and I’m usually at the theatre at least once a week.
 I also love music and going to gigs.

 MT: When did you start to be interested in travelling?

 KA: I had been lucky enough to go abroad a lot when I was younger but always within a typical family holiday sense, so the emphasis was more on relaxing than exploring.

 After I went to university, I started my first few jobs I never had enough money to go anywhere (or so I thought) so it was only five or so years ago that I took a trip with some friends to Barcelona and completely fell in love!
 Up until recently, it was much harder to travel cheaply, especially if you were travelling solo, thankfully these days the world is much more open!

 KA: I have a vivid memory of being in India as a kid when I was around nine, sadly it wasn’t anything of the country I remember so vividly as much as playing water polo in the pool with the reps!

 MT: What is your favourite place (travel destination) in the world?
 Why?